ethereum/go-ethereum/docs/_getting-started/index.md

 You can interact with Geth in two ways: Directly with the node using the JavaScript console over IPC or connecting to the node remotely over HTTP using RPC.

-- IPC (Inter-Process Communication): allows you to do more, especially when creating and interacting with accounts, but you need direct access to the node.
+- IPC (Inter-Process Communication):
+    This allows you to do more, especially when creating and interacting with accounts, but you need direct access to the node.
-- RPC (Remote Procedure Call): allows remote applications to access your node but has limitations and security considerations, and by default, only allows access to methods in the eth and shh namespaces.
+- RPC (Remote Procedure Call):
+    This allows remote applications to access your node but has limitations and security considerations.
+By default, it only allows access to the eth and shh namespaces methods.
 Find out how to override this setting [in the RPC docs](rpc/server#http-server).

 ## Step 6: Using IPC

 **→ Connect to console**

-Connect to the IPC console on a node from another terminal window, this will open the Geth javascript console run the command below.
+To connect to the IPC console, open a new terminal and run the command below.

 ```shell
 geth attach http://127.0.0.1:8545
 ```

-Result after running the above command:
+This will open the Geth javascript console and give you the result below.

 ```terminal
 Welcome to the Geth JavaScript console!